sarahgerweck/scala-utils/README.md

 do something that seems like it might be a bad idea, you're on your own. :-)

 Because of dependencies, this requires Scala 2.11 or higher.
 Java 8 is required for version 4.0 or higher.
-If you have a pressing need for an earlier version, please contact me.

 ## Installation ##